 1-4, 1-4 Staff

 Interdisciplinary project, reading or research undertaken as part of an approved independently designed major or combined major.
-Prerequisite: approved independently designed major, or combined major.
+Prerequisite: approved individually planned major, or combined major.
 Distribution area: none.

 498 Honors Thesis